aws/pgactive/doc/functions-node-mgmt.md

 [bdr.bdr_remove](functions-node-mgmt.md#FUNCTION-BDR-REMOVE)
 is called.

-`bdr.bdr_generate_node_identifier()`
+`bdr._bdr_generate_node_identifier_private()`

 numeric

-Generate a BDR node identifier, write it to BDR control file, and return the generated id.
+Generate a BDR node identifier and store it a static getter function.
 This node identifier is used by BDR to uniquely identify and track BDR-enabled databases on this node via `bdr.bdr_nodes` table.
 Typically, this is not supposed to be used by users directly, BDR uses it internally while creating a new BDR group or joining a node to existing BDR group.
 Use of this function is restricted to superusers by default, but access may be granted to others